RJDennis/HyperbolicCrossApprox.jl/README.md

 Some useful references are:

-Dennis, R., (2021), "Using a Hyperbolic Cross to Solve Non-linear Macroeconomic Models", CAMA working paper number 93/2021, Australian National University.
+Dennis, R., (2024), "Using a Hyperbolic Cross to Solve Non-linear Macroeconomic Models", Journal of Economic Dynamics and Control, 163, 104860.

 Döhler, M., Kunis, S., and D. Potts, (2010), "Nonequispaced Hyperbolic Cross Fast Fourier Transform", *SIAM Journal on Numerical Analysis*, 47, (6), pp. 4415-4428.